List of Go terms: Nakade

-A inside move (中手, nakade) refers to a move inside an opponent's group that prevents the opponent from making two eyes.
+A lit. 'inside move' (中手, nakade) refers to a move inside an opponent's group that prevents the opponent from making two eyes.
 It can also refer to a group of stones or a shape where such a move could be played.
 The illustration shows a nakade often referred to as bulky five or chair shape.

 Nerai

-(狙い, Nerai) is a Japanese go term (noun, from the verb nerau) meaning threat, aim, target, follow-up.
+(狙い, Nerai) is a Japanese Go term (noun, from the verb nerau) meaning threat, aim, target, follow-up.